 6. Day Six – To Dingboche (4360m) – (Approx 4 hour trek)

-After a short descend you will cross the Imjo Khola (stream).
-The trail gradually climbs with a wonderful view of Ama Dablam (mountain) onto the village of Pangboche from where we head towards Tawachee.
-The walks becomes more pleasing as you ascend high above the Imjo Khola and teahouses at Orsho ahead of crossing the river and old glacial moraines as we head to Dingboche.
-You are always above the tree lines and can expect a spectacular sunset.
-Since it is a tiring walk, is advisable to take the advice of the guide.
+After a short descent, you will cross the Imjo Khola (stream).
+The trail gradually climbs with a wonderful view of Ama Dablam (mountain) onto the village of Pangboche, from where we head towards Tawachee.
+The walk becomes more pleasing as you ascend high above the Imjo Khola and teahouses at Orsho, ahead of crossing the river and old glacial moraines as we head to Dingboche.
+You are always above the tree line and can expect a spectacular sunset.
+Since it is a tiring walk, it is advisable to take the advice of the guide.

 7. Day Seven – (4360) – Acclimatization at Dingboche

 At Dingboche, we get to acclimatize to the high altitude.
-It is a beautiful patchwork of petite fields surround by stone walls.
-Behind the Tawachee seem to touch the heavens.
-Your guide may advice you on a short trip to Chukkung, a valley; a worthwhile short excursion where you get to see the south face of Lhotse and Island Peak.
-A hike up the hill will you give a scintillating view of the fifth highest mountain, Makalu.
+It is a beautiful patchwork of petite fields surrounded by stone walls.
+The Tawachee seem to touch the heavens.
+Your guide may advise you on a short trip to Chukkung, a valley; it’s a worthwhile short excursion where you get to see the south face of Lhotse and Island Peak.
+A hike up the hill will give you a scintillating view of the fifth highest mountain, Makalu.

 8. Day Eight– To Lobuche(4930m) – (Approx 6.5 hour trek)

-Early you will ascend a small ridge behind the village above the Pherich Valley.
+Early in the morning, you will ascend a small ridge behind the village above the Pherich Valley.
 From this height, Taweche and Cholatse are a wonderful sight.
-Towards the north Lubuje Peak and the snowfields of Chola capture the skyline.
-Walking is quite flat but beware to top up on fluids.
-Late morning you will cross Khumbu Khola (stream) and sit down for lunch at the foot of moraine of Khumbu Glacier fed by Everest.
+Towards the north, Lubuje Peak and the snowfields of Chola capture the skyline.
+Walking is quite flat, but beware of topping up on fluids.
+Late morning, you will cross Khumbu Khola (stream) and sit down for lunch at the foot of the moraine of Khumbu Glacier fed by Everest.
 The afternoon climb will be quite steep to the top of the moraine.
-The top of the crest, you will pass memorial cairns of dead Sherpas and other of Everest expeditions.
+At the top of the crest, you will pass memorial cairns of dead Sherpas and other Everest expeditions.
 Here you get a spectacular view of Pumori (7145m), Lingtren(6697), Khumbutse(6623m) and Changtse(7750m) in Tibet.
 You will follow a stream to Lobuche.
-The trip may be tiring but worth the while.
+The trip may be tiring, but it is worth the while.